dotnetcore/Home/README.md

 The original goal of NCC was to translate the documentation of Microsoft ASP.NET Core.
 We have received a lot of help and encouragement from many people ([List of contributors for 2016 translation project](./docs/history/people-who-translated-in-2016.md)).
 And [the works of our translation](https://github.com/dotnetcore/aspnetcore-doc-cn) also provided great convenient for the first Chinese developers who learned ASP.NET Core.

-After two years of challenge, NCC became an open source community organization with more than one dozen projects and multiple sub-teams.
+After two years of challenge, after several name adjustments, NCC became an open source community organization with more than one dozen projects and multiple sub-teams.

 We have received support from many people, including the sponsorship of JetBrains.